Parks and Recreation

 Overview

 Leslie Park is a large 38-acre park located off Dhu Varren Road, tucked between neighborhoods on the city's north side.
 View the Ann Arbor Parks and Nature Areas map for location context.
-The park contains two play areas, one tennis court, six dedicated pickleball courts, basketball courts, softball fields, a sledding hill with a great view over the golf course, picnic tables, benches and open fields.
-There is ample parking and a portable restroom in the summer.
+The park contains two play areas, one tennis court, six dedicated pickleball courts, basketball courts, softball fields, a sledding hill with a great view of the Leslie Park Golf Course, picnic tables, benches and open fields.
+There is lots of parking and a portable restroom in the summer.
 An accessible asphalt walking/biking path connects all of the activities.
 Trails connect Leslie Park to Black Pond Woods.
+The paved paths receive winter snow clearing.
+Leslie Park is also a winter pick-up spot for a salt/sand mixture to help residents treat sidewalks.

 Food Forest Project: Video captures feedback from online meeting

-An online informational meeting about the Leslie Park Food Forest Project took place on Thursday, Sept.
-10. The Food Forest is being proposed by a citizen coalition interested in advancing food security and sustainability solutions.
+An online informational meeting about the Leslie Park Food Forest Project took place Sept.
+10, 2020.
+The Food Forest is being proposed by a citizen coalition interested in advancing food security and sustainability solutions.
 At this meeting, participants were encouraged to ask questions and share thoughts on the proposed project.
 A video of the meeting can be viewed on YouTube.

 Amenities